 “It’s 1938.
 The Great Depression lingers.
 Hitler is threatening Europe, and world-weary Americans long for wonder.
 They find it in two giraffes who miraculously survive a hurricane while crossing the Atlantic.
 What follows is a twelve-day road trip in a custom truck to deliver Southern California’s first giraffes to the San Diego Zoo.
 Behind the wheel is the young Dust Bowl rowdy Woodrow.
 Inspired by true events, the tale weaves real-life figures with fictional ones, including the first female zoo director, a crusty old man with a past, a young female photographer with a secret, and assorted reprobates as spotty as the giraffes.

-“Part adventure, part historical saga, and part coming-of-age love story, WEST WITH GIRAFFES explores what it means to be changed by the grace of animals, the kindness of strangers, the passing of time, and a story told before it’s too late
+“Part adventure, part historical saga, and part coming-of-age love story, WEST WITH GIRAFFES explores what it means to be changed by the grace of animals, the kindness of strangers, the passing of time, and a story told before it’s too late I like this book very much.

 Comfort books led to thoughts of comfort food, of course.
 Fair food; the Sandwich Fair was held last weekend.
 As I’ve written about, our father took Penny and me to this fair, where we rode on the merry-go-round and feasted on hot dogs.